The Complete Guide to Charter Bus Rentals

 Under the bus, there are open containers known as storage or luggage bays.
 These compartments hold larger items like luggage and equipment.

-Because of their size, mini buses don’t have luggage bays under the bus.
-Some don’t include overhead bins for personal belongings, either.
-If extra storage is important to your group, ask the bus company what storage options are available before making your reservation.
+Because of their size, minibuses have less storage space on board and are best for small groups.
+If extra storage is important to your group, ask your reservation specialists which options are available before making your reservation.

 What are the restrooms like on a charter bus?